milvus-io/milvus/docs/design_docs/segcore/scripts_and_tools.md

 # Scripts and Tools

-The following scripts and commands may be used during segcore development
+The following scripts and commands may be used during segcore development.

 ## code format